rammohanmiryala/MyDayPlanner/README.md

 - css
 - java script

 ## functionality

--
+- user need to click on the button to store to-do list

 ## Development process

+- HTML and CSS pages are created
+- added styling
-HTML and CSS pages are created added styling added comments to HTML and CSS worked on past, present, and future time change using JavaScript worked on added data to local storage
+- added comments to HTML and CSS
+- worked on past, present, and future time change using JavaScript
+- worked on added data to local storage

 ## The following appearance of the site: